Florida law allows you to hold the at-fault party liable for the costs and losses associated with your accident and neck injuries.

 Wrongful Death Damages

-If you lost a loved one due to a neck injury in Fort Lauderdale, you may not only suffer immediate losses, such as burial and funeral costs, but also future losses.
+If you lost a loved one due to a neck injury in Fort Lauderdale, you might suffer immediate losses, such as burial and funeral costs and future losses.
 If your family member contributed income to the household, we can go after damages for this future loss.

 We can also account for loss of consortium if you lost your spouse to a neck injury.
-Additionally, we can seek the costs of your loved one’s injury-related medical bills they accrued before their passing, as well as their pain and suffering.
+Additionally, we can seek the costs of your loved one’s injury-related medical bills they accrued before their passing and their pain and suffering.

 Negligence and Liability in a Fort Lauderdale Neck Injury Case